 Figure 3.
 Predicted and measured currents

-Figure 3 shows the predicted and measured currents plotted against time for a very short input pulse.
-There is very reasonable agreement between the shapes of the predicted and measured currents for the parameters we have taken.
-These are an "I" layer 200µm deep with 5000Ω-cm resistivity, an absorption depth of 30µm (probably corresponding to 904nm).
+Figure 3 shows the predicted and measured currents plotted against time for a very short input pulse at 904nm.
+Considering the difficulty in matching the exact conditions, there is very reasonable agreement between the shapes of the predicted and measured currents.
+The parameters on the computer were:- an "I" layer 200µm deep with 5000Ω-cm resistivity, an absorption depth of 30µm (probably corresponding to 904nm).
 Bias voltage = 54V.
 These parameters are our best estimate for the diode FND100 made by Excelitas/EGG.

 For the measurement of high power lasers it is vital to know the maximum linear current.
-At high currents the electron/hole pairs in the "I" region are trapped in a region of low charge that they themselves are creating.
-So, the carriers are moved out very slowly - giving a reduced peak current.
+At high currents the electron/hole pairs in the "I" region are trapped in a region of low field that they themselves are creating.
+So, the carriers move out very slowly - giving a reduced current over a longer time.

 Figure 4 shows the distortions than can occur if the light level is too high.
-The three curves have been scaled so that they would have the same peak height if no distortion had occurred.
+The three curves have been scaled so that they would have the same peak height if no distortion had occurred (the area under each curve is the same).
 The optical input pulse is a half sine pulse of 20ns total duration (FWHM = 13.3ns).
 Wavelength = 1064nm (1/e depth =300µm).
-You can se that compared to the 1mA shape, the curve is badly distorted at 30mA and even worse at 100mA.
+You can see that compared to the 1mA shape, the curve is badly distorted at what should be 30mA and even worse at 100mA.
 With a sensitivity at 1064nm of about 0.12A/W these levels correspond to about 8.3mW, 250mW and 830mW pulsed power reaching the diode itself.